 Primary Teaching for Mastery Development Work Groups

-This project is part of the continuing programme to develop teaching for mastery in maths in primary schools.
+Be part of the continuing programme to develop teaching for mastery in maths in primary schools

 Support is provided from a local classroom-based Mastery Specialist who leads the group.
 This model of professional development involves hands-on learning and peer-to-peer support.
 It is evidence-based and designed to support substantial long-term change.